Don’t walk in front of me, I may not follow. Don’t walk behind me, I may not lead. Just walk beside me and be my friend.

 A true friend shares our joys and sorrows.
-The inevitable twists and turns of our lives down the long and winding road that represents our journey is made sweeter and more meaningful by the sharing and caring of a good friend.
-Rites of passage---marriage, births, death of a friend’s significant other, death of those close to you, or any other important milestone event---are marked and honored together.
+The inevitable twists and turns of our lives down the long and winding road that represents our journey are made sweeter and more meaningful by the sharing and caring of a good friend.
+Rites of passage—marriage, births, deaths, or other important milestones—are marked and honored together.

 “Friendship multiplies the good of life and divides the evil.”

 “Friendship doubles our joy and divides our grief.”